skrey/yellow-extensions/features/edit/README.md

 ## How to restrict a user account

 If you don't want that pages are modified, then restrict user accounts.
-Open file `system/settings/user.ini` and change the user's home page and access right.
+Open file `system/settings/user.ini` and change [home page and access right](#settings-user).
 Users are allowed to edit pages within their home page, but nowhere else.

 If you don't want that user accounts are created, then restrict the login page.
 Open file `system/settings/system.ini` and change `EditLoginRestriction: 1`.
 Users are allowed to reset their password, but cannot create a new user account.